SixArm/unix-shell-script-kit/README.md

 ### slugs

-slugs: convert a string from any characters to solely lowercase and single internal dash characters and slash characters..
+Convert a string from any characters to solely lowercase and single internal dash characters and slash characters.

 ```sh
 slugs "**Foo** / **Goo** / **Hoo**"